17 Christmas markets to enjoy in Essex

 Be inspired by an amazing range of unique and vintage-inspired handmade designs at a number of events across Essex.
-First up on October 13 the fair visits Coggeshall , then on to Great Dunmow on November 3 before going over the border to Long Melford on November 17.
+On November 2 the fair visits Coggeshall , Great Dunmow on October 26 and over the border to Long Melford on November 16.

 You can enjoy browsing for handmade gifts inspired by vintage products at over 30 stalls.
-The event is free to enter, and there will be tea and cake available all day.
+The events are free to enter, and there will be tea and cake available all day.

 This fair is a great day out for the family.
 Take a walk around the beautiful grounds before enjoying the wares of a wide range of local crafters.
 There will be carol singers and traditional Christmas music to get you in the mood, and if you feel peckish, there's festive fare including delicious mulled wine and mince pies while the kids can enjoy some craft activities.

-The fayre takes place on November 24 - 25, from 10am – 4pm.
+The fayre takes place on November 23 - 24.
 Entry is free but there is a suggested donation of £3.

 If you live in Brentwood, don't miss the Festive Craft and Gift market at The Brentwood Centre.
 With over 200 trade stands selling a variety of toys and games, gifts, jewellery and festive food, you're bound to find something to get you into the Christmas spirit.
 It's the perfect family day out, even the dog is welcome!.

-The event opens at 6pm with the Christmas lights coming on at 7pm.
-Entertainment will be provided by Saint FM from the big stage found next to All Saints’ Church on the High street and Santa and his reindeer will be in town from 6-8pm.
+The event opens at 4pm with the Christmas lights coming on then.
+Entertainment will be found on the big stage found next to All Saints' Church on the High street and Santa and his reindeer will also be in town.

 Open seven days a week throughout November and December, the garden centre will be hosting the only German market in Essex.
 Germanic fare on offer includes bratwurst, sauerkraut, pretzels, waffles and the intriguing schokokusse treats.
 20 other stalls will be stocking various yuletide gifts including cuckoo clocks, ornaments, candles and clothing.

 There are also a couple of one-off nights where the market is open later than usual.
-Entry is free for the regular market which begins on November 8 running to December 23.
-It will be open from 9am to 5.30pm between Monday and Saturday and 10am to 5pm on Sunday.
+Entry is free for the regular market which begins on November 7 running to December 23.
+It will be open from 10am to 4pm daily.

 Shenfield has its own Christmas market in and around Hutton Road where you'll find lots of original gifts and food.